xCykrix/cryptocipher/README.md

 ### Prerequisites

 You'll obviously need the starting components of your project.
-This guide assumed that you already have an underlying project with Node.js installed and npm ready to use.
+This guide assumes that you already have an underlying project with Node.js installed and npm ready to use.

 This package is officially compatible with Node.js `v16.0.0` or higher, and NPM `v7.24.2` or higher.
 Earlier versions of each may work, but are not officially supported and will not be delved into deeply for support should issues arise.